Romain Dumas: Biography

-He started 2008 with the P2 class and overall win at the 2008 12 Hours of Sebring in the Penske Porsche RS Spyder.
+Dumas started 2008 with the P2 class and overall win at the 2008 12 Hours of Sebring in the Penske Porsche RS Spyder.

 Dumas was invited to test an Indycar for Team Penske at the end of the 2008 season, at Sonoma Raceway (named Infineon Raceway at the time).

-As of 2009 Roger Penske lost sponsorship for the sports car program, Dumas and Timo Bernhard raced on loan to the Audi Sport Team Joest, finishing 17 overall and 13 in class in the 2009 24 Hours of Le Mans.
+As of 2009, Roger Penske lost sponsorship for the sports car program, Dumas and Timo Bernhard raced on loan to the Audi Sport Team Joest, finishing 17 overall and 13 in class in the 2009 24 Hours of Le Mans.

 Dumas, together with Timo Bernhard and Mike Rockenfeller won the 2010 24 Hours of Le Mans in an Audi R15 TDI plus.
 He also won the 2010 24 Hours of Spa in a Porsche 911 GT3 RSR.
 Dumas also won with partner Klaus Graf in the CytoSport Porsche RS Spyder at the ALMS event at Mosport.

 Dumas developed and drove the Porsche 919 Hybrid in the FIA World Endurance Championship in 2014.

 In 2014, Dumas won the Pikes Peak International Hill Climb in a Norma M20 "RD Limited" prototype developed specifically for the event.

 In 2015, Dumas raced a Porsche 997 GT3 Cup Car in the RGT class of the WRC Monte Carlo Rally, placing second behind class winner François Delecour.
 Later he claimed a class win at the Rallye Deutschland.

 Dumas continued as a Porsche LMP1 works driver for the 2016 FIA WEC season.
 Dumas and teammates Neel Jani and Marc Lieb achieved victory at the 6 Hours of Silverstone (after the original winners were excluded for a technical infraction) and the 24 Hours of Le Mans en route to winning the driver's championship.
 A week after winning the 24 Hours of Le Mans, Dumas claimed victory at the Pikes Peak International Hill Climb with a Norma prototype, earning his second overall win at the event.